vanshkhurana17/Customer-Seg-using-K-Means/README.md

 This project demonstrates how **unsupervised learning (K-Means clustering)** can be used to understand customer behavior.
 These insights can help businesses design better marketing strategies, improve customer targeting, and increase revenue.

+## 💡 Business Recommendations

+- Focus marketing on **High Income – High Spending** customers as they are the most valuable segment.
+- Offer loyalty programs for **Low Income – High Spending** customers to improve retention.
+- Provide discounts and promotions for **Low Income – Low Spending** customers to increase engagement.
+- Target **High Income – Low Spending** customers with premium campaigns to increase spending behavior.

 ---

 ## 📎 Skills Demonstrated